-A. Introductory overview: Imagine the graduate student who needs a quick overview of important information about emotion and/or motivation.
+A. Introductory overview: Imagine the graduate student who needs a quick introduction to key theories or ideas relating to emotion and/or motivation.
 What would you tell them in a single paper?
 This is often the challenge for scholars who are asked to write a brief chapter introducing moderately knowledgeable readers to a specific field within educational psychology that the reader probably does not know anything about yet (even if they have some knowledge about other subfields within psychology or educational psychology).

 With this in mind, students who select this option will write a paper that would provide that kind of overview very succinctly.
 Students may choose the focus of the overview based on anything that has been discussed in the course.
-Likewise, students determine how broad or specific the focus of the overview will be.
-Regardless of these decisions, the paper should not be a short restatement of another chapter overview read for class.
+Regardless of the focus, the paper should not be a short restatement of another chapter overview read for class.
 Though the overview does not need to be comprehensive of what was learned in the course (in fact that would not be possible), students will want to integrate material learned in some way and draw on ideas from multiple papers or theories.
 Much like the overviews read in this class and others, students should be sure that both the main ideas of theories are discussed and exemplar research findings are highlighted to illustrate those ideas.
 Students must be selective in what is discussed.
 That can be hard!
 You have all semester to refine a paper that communicates what you believe is most important to know about your chosen motivation and/or emotion topic in 15 pages (plus references).